akirashibata/word_rel_graph/README.md

  - input into graph DB
  - visualization

+Example input data can be found in news.json (one line per document) and dict.json (lookup dictionary).
+Full data will be huge and it needs to be handed directly.
 Looking forward to working with you!